Small 6 Inch Funfetti Cake

 Instructions

-- Preheat oven to 350F.
-Lightly grease one 6-inch round cake pan then line the bottom with parchment paper.
+1. Preheat oven to 350F.
+Grease one 6-inch wide x 2-inch deep round cake pan and line the bottom with parchment paper.

-- In a medium bowl, sift together the flour and cornstarch.
-Stir in the baking powder and salt.
+2. In a large bowl, sift together the flour and cornstarch then stir in the baking powder and salt.

-- In a large mixing bowl, beat together the butter and sugar until light and creamy, about 2 minutes.
+3. In another large bowl with a mixer on medium-high speed (using paddle attachment for stand mixer), beat together the butter and sugar until light and creamy, about 2 minutes.

-- Add the flour mixture alternately with the milk, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).
+5. Turn the mixer down to the lowest speed possible then add the flour mixture alternating with the milk, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).
 Stir in the sprinkles.

-- Transfer the batter to the pan.
-Bake 23-25 minutes or until a toothpick inserted in the middle comes out with a few crumbs (no wet batter).
-Cool for about 15 minutes, run a knife along the edge of the pan to loosen, and invert onto a cooling rack.
-Cool right-side-up.
+6. Transfer the batter to the pan then bake 23-25 minutes or until a toothpick inserted in the center comes out clean.
+Cool for 15 minutes then invert onto a wire rack to finish cooling completely.

-If using buttercream, store at room temperature for up to 3 days or in the refrigerator for up to 1 week.
+7. Decorate with frosting of choice.
+Cover and store the frosted cake at room temperature for up to 2 days (buttercream only) or in the refrigerator for up to 1 week (buttercream and cream cheese).

 Notes

-- Enjoyed this recipe?
-Check out my full list of 6 Inch Cake Recipes, including chocolate, vanilla, and more!
+• Love this recipe?
+Check out my full list of 6 Inch Cake recipes including chocolate cake, yellow cake, and more.

 Recommended Products